-6.0 Data Quality
+6.0 DATA QUALITY

-The quality of the work performed under the CMP is controlled by the application of the CBFO Quality Assurance Program Document (QAPD) (DOE, 1999c) and existing quality assurance procedures employed by the CBFO, the M&OC, and the SA.
+The quality of the work performed under the CMP is controlled by the application of the CBFO Quality Assurance Program Document (QAPD) (DOE, 1999c) in compliance with the requirements of ASME NQA-1-1989 edition; ASME NQA-2a-1990 addenda, part 2.7, to ASME NQA-2-1989 edition; and ASME NQA-3-1989 edition (excluding Section 2.1[b] and [c] and Section 17.1) and existing quality assurance procedures employed by the CBFO, the M&OC, and the SA.

-All sampling and monitoring shall follow properly documented and implemented Quality Assurance/Quality Control procedures, as described in §194.22.
-Monitoring is subject to EPA inspections in accordance with §194.21 and §194.22.
+All sampling and monitoring shall follow properly documented and implemented quality assurance/quality control procedures, as described in § 194.22.
+Monitoring is subject to EPA inspections in accordance with § 194.21.

-The CMP relies on the specific monitoring plan's quality assurance program to ensure compliance with all WIPP requirements for data quality assessments, objectives, and analyses.
+The CMP relies on the specific monitoring plan quality assurance programs to ensure compliance with all WIPP requirements for data quality assessments, objectives, and analyses.
 The monitoring program is implemented through the specific implementation plans, listed below, which include the quality assurance descriptions, objectives, and references to the applicable governing quality assurance documents.